John Trautwein: Professional career

-Personal
+Personal life

-Trautwein currently lives in the Atlanta, Georgia, area with his wife Susie, and their three children.
-He is currently the chief customer officer of Source Support Services, Inc., where he formerly was president and COO for 10 years.
-Source Support is a global IT services organization headquartered in Lawrenceville, Georgia.
-Trautwein was formerly director of sales and marketing for Zellweger Analytics for 13 years, living in Munich, Germany; Poole, England; and Johns Creek, (Atlanta), Georgia.

-John and Susie Trautwein are recipients of the Presidential Point Of Light Award, for their work in founding the non-profit Will To Live Foundation, Inc., a 501(c)(3) public charity that is dedicated to spreading the awareness and education of teen suicide in America and around the world.
-John and Susie started the foundation after the suicide death of their oldest child, and son, Will, who killed himself in October 2010.
+John and his wife Susie Trautwein founded the Will To Live Foundation, Inc., a public charity that is dedicated to spreading the awareness and education of teen suicide in America and around the world.
+They started the foundation after the suicide of their oldest child, Will, who killed himself in October 2010.

-Trautwein is an accomplished public speaker and gives over 100 speeches a year on teen suicide awareness to schools, teams and organizations around the country.

-Trautwein wrote a book about his son Will's suicide, and the creation of the Will To Live Foundation, My Living Will: A Fathers story of Loss & Hope which was published in December 2014.
+Trautwein wrote a book about his son Will's suicide, and the creation of the Will To Live Foundation, My Living Will: A Father's Story of Loss & Hope which was published in December 2014.